-The Fund has an overall 60% allocation to South African and global equities and has a medium risk profile.
-It is a highly suitable vehicle for long-term retirement funds seeking medium risk strategies.
-It is also suited to individual investors seeking to maximise their long-term returns in a risk-controlled manner.
+The fund is a suitable investment for investors seeking to outperform inflation with low volatility of monthly returns and investors who aim to preserve accumulated capital while still enjoying the benefits of real positive returns over the short term.
 The strategy complies with Regulation 28 of the Pension Funds Act, so is suitable for investors in retirement annuities, preservation, pension and provident funds.

-The recommended investment term for investors in the Fund is a minimum of three to five years.
-The risk is managed by spreading investments across asset classes, which deliver uncorrelated returns over time.
-This ensures diversification of sources of returns over market cycles.
+The recommended investment term for investors in the fund is a minimum of two to four years.
+The risk is managed by spreading investments across asset classes, as well as among a number of asset management houses.
+The former ensures diversification of sources of returns over market cycles, while the latter ensures diversification of investment styles and philosophies.
 Tactical asset allocation is used to take advantage of short-term mispricing opportunities in the market in an efficient and cost-effective manner and as a risk management tool in times of market downturns.
 Equity markets are volatile and the price of equities fluctuate based on a number of factors such as changes in the economic climate, general movements in interest rates and the political and social environment which will also affect the value of the securities held in the unit trust, thereby affecting the overall value of the unit trust.
 There are regulations in place which limit the amount that a unit trust may invest in securities, thereby spreading the risk across securities, asset classes and companies.
 The fund may also be exposed to Liquidity Risk.
 This relates to the ability of the unit trust to trade out of a security held in the portfolio at or near to its fair value.
 This may impact on liquidity and in the case of foreign securities, the repatriation of funds.
-The Fund may also be exposed to credit risk where an issuer of a non-equity security may not be able to make interest payments or repay the capital.
-This will impact the value of the Fund.
-Regulations also limit the amount a unit trust may be exposed to each issuer, thereby spreading the risk across various issuers.
+The fund may also be exposed to credit risk where an issuer of a non-equity security may not be able to make interest payments or repay the capital.
+This will impact the value of the fund.
+There are regulations in place which limit the amount a unit trust may be exposed to each Issuer, thereby spreading the risk across various Issuers.